 It gets mighty cold up there in winter, and although the houses are completely modern, the Druze prefer to heat their homes the old-fashioned, self-reliant way.

 But it was time to join the group at Sohweelah and Ri’ad Ibrahim’s restaurant in Sajur.

-Paul had added me to a group who had read my article and become curious about the kosher workshop.
+Paul had added me to a group who had read my Jerusalem Post article and become curious about the kosher workshop.
 Sohweelah directed the operations, while Ri’ad talked to us about how the Druze live.
 Both speak excellent Hebrew, and Ri’ad, having served in the Israeli army for 30 years, is entirely knowledgeable about Jewish life and culture.

 A kashrut supervisor from the regional rabbinical council comes to make their kitchen fit for kosher-keeping tourists.
 The couple explained how the supervisor arrives the day before a scheduled group, kashers the entire kitchen, checks leafy greens, flours and pulses for bugs, then locks the facility up and takes away the key.
 When the group arrives, he returns to light the fires and open the kitchen again.
 I saw the kashrut certificate, which was original (not a photocopy) and up-t0-date, and was satisfied.

 What did we cook?
 Well, there was sinyeh: lamb patties grilled and then baked with tahini.
 The patties were light and the sauce simply delicious.
 I’ll be posting the recipe, and a few more, in the next few days.